kjolley/BIGSdb_documentation/dbase_setup.rst

   * Superscript the first letter of a locus name if it is immediately following by an underscore, e.g. f_abcZ would be displayed as fabcZ within the
     interface: must be either 'yes' or 'no', default 'no'.
 This can be used to designate gene fragments (or any other meaning you like).

+* login_to_show_after_date

+  * Set a date (in yyyy-mm-dd format) that is the cut-off date for display or export of data if not logged in.
+If set, isolate display or export will only be available for records that were added on or before this date.

 * maindisplay_aliases